dodozhang21/summer-day/readme.txt

-Thank you for choosing the Pink Xmas Theme.
+Thank you for choosing the Summer Day Theme.

 Version History: